RGLoader/FakeAnim/README.md

 ### FakeAnim

-A bootanim replacement that allows converting a test kit into a full devkit
+A bootanim replacement that allows running full devkit shadowboots on a test kit using exploitable recovery version 11775.3